 Either way, this is going to be your “go-to” when you’re in a hurry and looking for the best sauce around.

-Bonus: We didn’t know “half eggshell full of water” was a measurement – but now we do!
+Bonus: I didn’t know “half eggshell full of water” was a measurement – but now we do!

-Check out the video from Cooking with Sonny and indulge in all the goodness.
+Check out this video and indulge in all the goodness.

 9. Asparagus Fries with Creamy Parmesan Dip

 Whimsicality, the name is “asparagus fries.”
 Crispy and cheesy with just a kick of spice these are something that we love, love, love to make for a quick appetizer.